wanyuenmei/quilt/docs/Dev.md

 Or alternatively just "go install" if you're in the repo.

+## Build Tools

+To do things beyond basic build and install, several additional build tools are required.
+These can be installed with the `make go-get` target.

 ## Protobufs
 If you change any of the proto files, you'll need to regenerate the protobuf code.
 This requres you to install the protobuf compiler found